mlrun/mlrun/docs/projects/create-load-import-project.md

 To define a new project from scratch, use {py:meth}`~mlrun.projects.new_project`.
 You must specify a `name`, location for the `context` directory (e.g. `./`) and other optional parameters (see below).
-The `context` dir holds the configuration, code and workflow files.
+The `context` dir holds the configuration, code, and workflow files.
 File paths in the project are relative to the context root.

 ```python
     # create a project with local and marketplace functions